Infrared: Communications

 IR data transmission is also employed in short-range communication among computer peripherals and personal digital assistants.
 These devices usually conform to standards published by IrDA, the Infrared Data Association.
 Remote controls and IrDA devices use infrared light-emitting diodes (LEDs) to emit infrared radiation that may be concentrated by a lens into a beam that the user aims at the detector.
 The beam is modulated, i.e. switched on and off, according to a code which the receiver interprets.
 Usually very near-IR is used (below 800 nm) for practical reasons.
 This wavelength is efficiently detected by inexpensive silicon photodiodes, which the receiver uses to convert the detected radiation to an electric current.
 That electrical signal is passed through a high-pass filter which retains the rapid pulsations due to the IR transmitter but filters out slowly changing infrared radiation from ambient light.
 Infrared communications are useful for indoor use in areas of high population density.
 IR does not penetrate walls and so does not interfere with other devices in adjoining rooms.
 Infrared is the most common way for remote controls to command appliances.

 Infrared remote control protocols like RC-5, SIRC, are used to communicate with infrared.

-Free space optical communication using infrared lasers can be a relatively inexpensive way to install a communications link in an urban area operating at up to 4 gigabit/s, compared to the cost of burying fiber optic cable, except for the radiation damage.
+Free-space optical communication using infrared lasers can be a relatively inexpensive way to install a communications link in an urban area operating at up to 4 gigabit/s, compared to the cost of burying fiber optic cable, except for the radiation damage.
 "Since the eye cannot detect IR, blinking or closing the eyes to help prevent or reduce damage may not happen."

 Infrared lasers are used to provide the light for optical fiber communications systems.
-Infrared light with a wavelength around 1,330 nm (least dispersion) or 1,550 nm (best transmission) are the best choices for standard silica fibers.
+Wavelengths around 1,330 nm (least dispersion) or 1,550 nm (best transmission) are the best choices for standard silica fibers.

-IR data transmission of encoded audio versions of printed signs is being researched as an aid for visually impaired people through the RIAS (Remote Infrared Audible Signage) project.
+IR data transmission of audio versions of printed signs is being researched as an aid for visually impaired people through the Remote infrared audible signage project.

 Transmitting IR data from one device to another is sometimes referred to as beaming.

+IR is sometimes used for assistive audio as an alternative to an audio induction loop.